yonomitt/traffic-sign-classifier/writeup_template.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+I initially did no preprocessing (besides expanding the data set through translation, rotation, and scale transformations).
+I intended to try grayscale conversions and other experiements, but first wanted to play with creating an actual network (isn't that the fun part?)

+Once I generated the 2nd visualization image (see previous section), I realized I needed to prioritize data preprocessing if I wanted to get any decent results.

+I initially converted the images to YUV and centered the images and got slight improvements over the full color inputs.
+While researching various grayscaling techniques, I came across page on OpenCV's documentation site describing [histogram equalization](http://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html)

+This led me to try histogram equalization and Contrast Limited Adaptive Histogram Equalization (CLAHE) on my data set.
+I found CLAHE far superior to my other preprocessing techniques and adopted it from then on.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of some traffic sign images before and after CLAHE.

-![alt text][image2]

-As a last step, I normalized the image data because ...
+![Before and after CLAHE][image3]
+![Before and after CLAHE][image4]
+![Before and after CLAHE][image5]
+![Before and after CLAHE][image6]

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

+#TODO#

 The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.